pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 during allocation the entire class and claim parameter objects must be stored in the allocation result together with enough information for the DRA kubelet plugin to determine which resources were reserved for the claim.
-This is again specific to the numeric model, so each numeric model has to define an allocation result type that gets populated by the builtin controller and consumed by the DRA kubelet plugin.
+This is again specific to the semantic model, so each semantic model has to define an allocation result type that gets populated by the builtin controller and consumed by the DRA kubelet plugin.

 As usual, allocated claims must have a finalizer set that prevents users from accidentally deleting a claim that is or might be in use.
-The special "numeric.dra.k8s.io/delete-protection" finalizer is used.
+The special "semantic.dra.k8s.io/delete-protection" finalizer is used.
 This is relevant for deallocation.

 ### Deallocation

-Deallocation is handled by kube-controller-manager when its claim controller observes that a claim is no longer in use *and* the claim has the special "numeric.dra.k8s.io/delete-protection" finalizer.
+Deallocation is handled by kube-controller-manager when its claim controller observes that a claim is no longer in use *and* the claim has the special "semantic.dra.k8s.io/delete-protection" finalizer.
 This finalizer tells the controller that it may clear the allocation result directly instead of setting the `DeletionRequested` field, which is what it normally would do.

-Updating the claim during deallocation will be observed by kube-scheduler and tells it that it can use the capacity set aside for the claim again. kube-controller-manager itself doesn't need to support specific numeric models.
+Updating the claim during deallocation will be observed by kube-scheduler and tells it that it can use the capacity set aside for the claim again. kube-controller-manager itself doesn't need to support specific semantic models.

 ### Immediate allocation